-Federal law -- stemming from a 2002 Virginia case that went to the U.S. Supreme Court -- says executing intellectually disabled individuals violates the Eighth Amendment's ban on cruel and unusual punishment.
-But the ruling also allows states to define intellectual disability.
-In Georgia, that means attorneys for death row inmates have to prove mental impairment "beyond a reasonable doubt."
+Federal law stemming from a 2002 Virginia case that went to the U.S. Supreme Court says executing intellectually disabled individuals violates the Eighth Amendment’s ban on cruel and unusual punishment.
+But the case also allows states to define intellectual disability.
+In Georgia, that means attorneys for death row inmates have to prove mental impairment “beyond a reasonable doubt.”

 “This is the strictest standard in any jurisdiction in the nation,” Kammer said.

-Kammer, who has represented Hill for 20 years, said in any other state, Hill would have served a life sentence.
+Kammer, who has represented Hill for 20 years, said in any other state, Hill would be serving a life sentence.
 Hill was sentenced to death in 1990 for killing fellow prison inmate Joseph Handspike, beating him to death with a nail-studded board.
 At the time, Hill had been serving a life sentence for the 1985 shooting death of his girlfriend Myra Wright.

 The Arc is a nonprofit organization that advocates for and serves people with intellectual and developmental disabilities.

-Hill had the support of the American Association on Intellectual and Developmental Disabilities, the Georgia NAACP, and former President Jimmy Carter and his wife, Rosalynn Carter.
+Hill also has the support of the American Association on Intellectual and Developmental Disabilities, the Georgia NAACP and former President Jimmy Carter and his wife, Rosalynn Carter.

-The victim's family and former jurors had also expressed support for mercy in Hill's case, saying they weren't given the option of life without parole when sentencing him to death.
+The victim’s family and former jurors have also expressed support for mercy in Hill’s case, saying they weren’t given the option of life without parole when sentencing him to death.

-Kammer had said seven doctors agreed that his client was intellectually disabled -- including three doctors for the state who initially evaluated Hill and said he didn't meet Georgia's standard.
-Kammer said those doctors have since signed an affidavit admitting they felt rushed during Hill's examination and now believe he does meet the standard for "intellectually disabled."
+Kammer said seven doctors agree that his client is intellectually disabled, including three doctors for the state who initially evaluated Hill and said he didn’t meet Georgia’s standard.
+Kammer said those doctors have since signed an affidavit admitting they felt rushed during Hill’s examination and now believe he does meet the standard for “intellectually disabled.”

-In previous clemency hearings, attorneys for the state have argued that Hill served in the Navy, held a job and managed his money before killing his girlfriend -- signs that he didn't necessarily meet the legal standard to be considered intellectually disabled, even though he has a low IQ.
+In previous clemency hearings, attorneys for the state have argued that Hill served in the Navy, held a job and managed his money before killing his girlfriend – signs that he didn’t necessarily meet the legal standard for intellectually disabled, even though he has a low IQ.

-Several of the letters supporting Hill's clemency cited last year's Supreme Court decision that struck down a Florida law that used "unscientific standards for determining intellectual disability" for death row inmates.
+Several of the letters supporting Hill’s clemency cite last year’s Supreme Court decision that struck down a Florida law that used “unscientific standards for determining intellectual disability” for death row inmates.